The Highland Council visitor levy consultation and the NC500

 What can we do about this?

-Respond to the Highland Council Visitor Levy Consultation
+3 – RESPOND to the Highland Council Visitor Levy Consultation.

 Whatever your opinions – whether you agree or disagree with me – get your voice heard.
 Complete the consultation document.

-PS – There is a lot more to say about this.
+PS – There is a lot more to say about this which you might want to include in your responses or your email to your Ward Councillors.
 For example, the degradation is so bad, that Fodor is advising people not to come.
 The Flow Country ecosystem is so rare it is a World Heritage site.
 And the six million people who come here every year vastly out-number the 345 who’ve ‘signed’ the NC500 ‘Visitors’ Pledge’, and the very few who have paid £40 to join the Council’s Campervan and Motorhome Scheme.
 And I am very aware that my business encourages visitors to come here.

 But for the moment, let’s think hard about how we discourage ‘informal’ camping and the behaviours that go with it.